Knee Valgus in Handball Goalkeeping

 How the Drop Jump Test is Performed

-The individual stands on a platform or box approximately 30-60 centimeters high, positioned in a way that they will jump forward off the box.
+Setup: The individual stands on a platform or box approximately 30-60 centimeters high, positioned in a way that they will jump forward off the box.

-The person jumps off the platform, aiming to land on the ground a short distance ahead.
+Execution: The person jumps off the platform, aiming to land on the ground a short distance ahead.
 Upon landing, they are instructed to immediately perform a secondary jump, reaching upwards as high as possible.

-A key aspect of the test is the observation of the knees during the initial landing phase.
+Observation: A key aspect of the test is the observation of the knees during the initial landing phase.
 The observer (typically a coach, trainer, or healthcare professional) watches for any inward movement of the knees, known as knee valgus.
 The degree of knee valgus, as well as the individual’s ability to control their landing and jumping mechanics, is noted.

-Don’t forget to pay attention on the knee position of your young goalkeeper (or handball player) while doing jumps!
-The example in this video clearly shows incorrect knees position in landing after the jump.
+Don’t forget to pay attention to the knee position of your young goalkeeper (or handball player) while doing jumps!
+The knees should not fall inwards!

-If you have a goalkeeper (or a player) with this problem, you should know that they have a bigger risk to get a knee injury.
+If you have a goalkeeper (or a player) with this problem, you should know that they have a bigger risk of getting a knee injury.
+They need additional training with balance exercises and awareness of knee position during different training situations.

 Purpose and Importance